ibrdtn/wifisd/README.md

 DTN on Wi-Fi SD card
 =========================================

 This repository contains scripts and configuration files to turn a Wi-Fi SD card into a DTN node.
+This is the list of tested cards.

+ * Transcend Wi-Fi SDHC card 16 GB (TS16GWSDHC10)

 # Update binaries